govend/govend/README.md

 ```

 # Verbose Mode
 As with most unixy programs, no news is good news.
-Therefore, unless something goes wrong `govend` will not print anything to the terminal.
+Therefore, unless something goes wrong `govend` will not print anything to the
+terminal.
-If you want to see progress/proof something is happening use the `-v` flag to print out package names as they are downloaded and vendored.
+If you want to see progress or proof something is happening use the `-v` flag
+to print out package import paths as they are downloaded and vendored.

+# The Dependency Tree
+You can use the `-t` or `--tree` flag to view a rendition of the package
+dependency tree.
+This is helpful to visualize and understand what packages your
+dependencies rely on as well.

 # Explicitly Vendor A Package
 You can explicitly tell `govend` to vendor one or more packages.
 It works the same way as `go get` but instead of running: